krunch3r76/gc_spyu/README.md

 utils.py from yapapi examples was utilized to start the Golem process and help manage exceptions.
 To see the original code, browse: https://github.com/golemfactory/yapapi/blob/master/examples/utils.py

 ## about topology
-CPU topology is becoming increasingly important in programming to leverage CPUs to maximum efficiency. gc_spyu empowers golem requestors to obtain detailed topology information on any node for mGLM (milli); thereby empowering developers to inspect cache sizes on nodes to enable writing low level code that aligns with the fastest accessible memory banks!
+gc_spyu is capable of running a topology inspector (lstopo of the hwloc suite from open-mpi).
+CPU topology is becoming increasingly important in programming to leverage CPUs to maximum efficiency. gc_spyu has this capability in the future where provider runs will occur without any virtualization or with complete pass thru.
+When pass-thru comes to golem, requestors shall be be able to obtain detailed topology information on any node for mGLM (milli); thereby empowering developers to inspect cache sizes on nodes to enable writing low level code that aligns with the fastest accessible memory banks!

 # MORE
 Stay tuned, more to come including graphical topologies (not ascii), historical lookups, and gc_listoffers interop (some interop already implied by filterms).